CoreumFoundation/docs-next/README.md

 - `Size` – The number of assets downloaded when navigating to the page client-side.
 The size for each route only includes its dependencies.
 - `First Load JS` – The number of assets downloaded when visiting the page from the server.
 The amount of JS shared by all is shown as a separate metric.

-## Start the applicaiton in production mode
+## Start the application in production mode

 To start the application in production mode, run `npm run start`.